stef/libopaque/erlang/README.md

  - `AuthU` is an authentication tag that can be passed in step 4 for explicit user authentication.
  - `Export_key` can be used to decrypt additional data stored by the server.
- - `Ids` a list of the client and server id, useful if these are packaged in the envelope.

 ### Step 4 (Optional): The server authenticates the user.